jlinoff/pam/README.md

 are _not_ strong and will _not_ protect your data because they are easy to guess.

 _Always_ use a strong password to make it hard to guess.
-Typically a strong password would at least 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
+Typically a strong password would have at least 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.
 Also _never, ever_ use the same password for two different sites.
 This is to protect you from hackers if a site you use to is attacked and your